lauzhenyi/socsci-metro/README.md

 ## 🔧 Built On

-**`socsci-metro`** is a LaTeX Beamer theme built on top of [Metropolis](https://github.com/matze/mtheme) Beamer theme, tailored for social science and empirical research presentations, enhancing the clean visual style of `metropolis` with structure and function specific to research communication.presentations.
+**`socsci-metro`** is a LaTeX Beamer theme built on top of [Metropolis](https://github.com/matze/mtheme) Beamer theme, tailored for social science and empirical research presentations, enhancing the clean visual style of `metropolis` with structure and function specific to research communication and presentations.

 ## ✨ Features